 Restaurants in Rio De Janeiro

 Brazilian cuisine is famous for its use of red meat, a fact deliciously confirmed when eating out in Rio.
 Churrascarias (Brazilian barbeque) is a simple beef dish, normally spiced only with salt, and often accompanied with feijão com arroz (rice and beans).
 Other meat may end up in feijoada, a traditional stew made with black beans.
 Local taste runs toward oily, sweet, and salty food, with a noticeable lack of spices.
 A popular treat is bacalhau (salted cod), which is usually imported from Norway.
-Good restaurants in which to look for traditional Brazilian food include Bar do Arnaudo in Santa Teresa, Marius in Copacabana, or Brasileirinho in Ipanema.
+Good restaurants in which to look for traditional Brazilian food include Bar do Arnaudo in Santa Teresa and Brasileirinho in Ipanema.

 Lunch in Rio is an adventure for those on a budget.
 A range of street vendors selling everything from fruit to grilled prawns to cheese bread offer options for everyone.
 Use your own judgment regarding food safety by gauging the cleanliness of the stall (and vendor) and how popular it is with locals.
 The beach has many similar options, including oysters or shrimp tarts, and drinks like fresh coconut water out of the shell and bright purple açai juice.
 The Brazilian equivalent to MacDonald's, Bob's Burgers, will take your order and deliver to you right on the sand.

 Most restaurants in Rio de Janeiro are open from 11am to 4pm, and from 7pm to midnight.
 Some stay open all day, especially on Saturday when people stream in from the beaches at all hours.
-Restaurants usually add a 10% service charge to the bill, but waiters will appreciate another 5% if their service has been good.
+Restaurants usually add a 10 percent service charge to the bill, but waiters will appreciate another five percent if their service has been good.
 If the service is truly terrible, you can ask not to pay the service charge.
 Some restaurants do not take credit cards, so it's best to ask up front if you don't have cash.

 Copacabana Palace Hotel Restaurants